FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 {:/comment}

-The pseudocode happens to be a valid Python code.
+The pseudocode happens to be valid Python code.

 If values of both variables are computed to be true, the load in question is classified as a lower bound according to the given Search Goal.
 If values of both variables are false, the load is classified as an upper bound.
 Otherwise, the load is classified as undecided.

-The pseudocode expects the following variables to hold values as follows:
+The pseudocode expects the following variables to hold the following values:

 - `goal_duration_sum`: The duration sum value of the given Search Goal.